mayurdmehta/secure-resume-engine/posts/vibe-coding-my-way-to-automation.md

-# Vibe Coding My Way to Automation — A No-Code/Low-Code Workflow for Email Follow-Ups and Beyond
+# Vibe Coding My Way to Automation — A Workflow for Email Follow-Ups and Beyond

 ## The Backstory

-I send a lot of professional outreach emails—job opportunities, networking, collaborations.
-The hardest part?
-Sifting through too many snoozed conversations in Gmail, trying to remember who I contacted, who replied, and when to follow up.
+I wanted to see if I could actually ship something useful without being a hands-on coder, so I dove into **vibe coding** with my own little experiment.

-So I decided to fix it.
-The twist?
-I’m not a developer.
+I was buried in snoozed Gmail conversations, trying to remember who I’d emailed, who replied, and when I needed to follow up.
+It felt like the perfect thing to automate.

-I leaned into a trending idea—**vibe coding**—to see if I could ship something useful without being a hands-on coder.
-Even with a computer science degree, my strengths have always lived at the strategic layer: partnering with developers, translating between business and technical teams, and aligning everyone to deliver real value.
-In practice, vibe coding meant building something complex through initiative, AI collaboration, and a lot of trial and error.
+Even with a computer science degree, I’ve always been more about the strategic side: teaming up with developers, translating between business and tech, and making sure everyone’s aligned to deliver real value.
+For me, vibe coding was about taking initiative, collaborating with AI, and figuring it out through plenty of trial and error.

 ## The Problem